myabc/bundler-pain-points/pain_points/04_slide.md

-!SLIDE smbullets incremental
+!SLIDE bullets incremental
 # III.
 Declaring a Dependency more than once

-# Why?
+## Why?

-- a. test against multiple versions of a resource (for example, in CI)
+- test against multiple versions of a resource (for example, in CI)
+- facilitates developing componentised systems:
-- b. working against a git respository of a dependency (for example, you're using Engines)
+  (perhaps working against a git repository of a dependency, or an Engine in git)

+.notes Travis CI allows you to specify multiple Gemfiles in your .travis.yml.
 .notes The Engines issue is my big motivation for trying to deal with this issue.

-.notes Yes, there are actually four.
-But 3 and 4 could be considered the same issue, even though the mitigation is slightly different.

 !SLIDE
 # III.
 Declaring a Dependency more than once
-# Facilitates developing componentized systems
+## Fix

+Concept is EASY: Use multiple Gemfiles

 !SLIDE
-`BUNDLE_GEMFILE`

-Solutions is to employ multiple Gemfiles.

-Set `BUNDLE_GEMFILE`.
+# III.
+Declaring a Dependency more than once
+## Fix

 Multiple `Gemfile`s, where you want to use different versions or tighten versions that might have been defined in the `.gemspec`.

+!SLIDE code
 I've seen this solution used by Ripple, for example.

     @@@ ruby